 Marula (natural vitamin C content)

-Adopt Wild Rose Oil (rich in vitamin A which accelerates cell renewal, unifies the complexion)
+Adopt wild rose oil (rich in vitamin A which accelerates cell renewal and unifies the complexion).

-You have the choice but the most universal and complete are Jojoba Hemp and Argan oils.
+The choice is yours, but the most universal and complete are jojoba, hemp and argan oils.

 Try wild rose oil, carrot oil (naturally rich in beta carotene) or buriti oil.
-Healthy glow effect guaranteed!!
+Good-looking effect guaranteed!

 HOW DO I USE MY VEGETABLE OIL?

-First of all it must be understood that the function of a vegetable oil is not to moisturize the skin.
+First of all, it must be understood that the function of a vegetable oil is not to moisturize the skin.
 A vegetable oil has the function of nourishing it.
-That is to say to provide it with lipids to strengthen the barrier function of the skin and prevent the evaporation of water.
+That is to say, to provide it with lipids to strengthen the skin's barrier function and prevent water evaporation.

 It is therefore advisable to apply its oil after an aqueous serum, for example a serum containing hyaluronic acid or glycerin or even, for fans of raw products, an aloe vera gel.